sarpermelikertekin/semester-project-Articulated-Object-Pose-Estimation-with-Spot-and-HoloLens/README.md

 - AllSkyFree for skybox textures

 ## Dataset Generation Pipeline - Data Analysis Tools
-Furthermore we created a helper jupyter notebooks file to validate the datasets we created.
-It has 3 functionalities
+Furthermore we created a helper jupyter notebook file to validate the datasets we created.
+It has 3 functionalities.

 ### Bounding Box and Keypoint Validator
 It is used to validate the annotations.
 It simply places the points from annotations to the image

 ![image](https://github.com/sarpermelikertekin/semester-project-Articulated-Object-Pose-Estimation-with-Spot-and-HoloLens/assets/49168444/56c64aac-2f6d-433a-9184-fdc99ab30bfe)

 ### Bounding Box and Keypoint "Mask"
 It is used to validate the data distributions.
 We simply visualize the bounding box and keypoints on a black canvas.
 The idea is to have an idea of where the object is in the images as well as the single keypoints.
 It is used to give us an intuition of the data we generated and if we need more variations, when it comes to position of the object.